We just wrapped up a thorough review of CBD and the pathways of addiction.

 It's the workhorse of the brain and accounts for the majority of the action in the brain.

-It's estimated the glutamate in your body weights about 4 pounds!
+It's estimated the glutamate in your body weighs about 4 pounds!

 Newer research is pointing to dopamine being a key manager of glutamate: